TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 Then we will use flye in "meta" mode.
 Flye builds contiguous sequences by overlapping each read.
 You can read more about how to configure flye here: https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md

-Create a file named 02_assemble-flye.sh and submit the job with sbatch:
+Create a file named 02_assemble-flye.sh with the following contents, and submit the job with sbatch:

 ```bash
 #!/bin/bash